-Like other Vikings, several sources note how Lodbrok used blitzkrieg-like tactics.
+Like other Vikings, several sources note how Lothbrok used blitzkrieg-like tactics.
 These terrorised, demoralised and overwhelmed his opponents before they could gather a strong-enough force to oppose him.
 He also only fought when the odds were in his favour.

 7. He is said to have laid Seige to Paris

-A Danish Viking leader, Reginheri, is one figure that Lodbrok might be based on.
+A Danish Viking leader, Reginheri, is one figure that Lothbrok might be based on.
 Reginheri is said to have raided the coasts of France, culminating in an attack and seige of Paris in 845.
 ‘Charles the Bald’ had assembled his army into 2 parts on either side of the River Seine.
-Lodbrok therefore simply attacked the smaller army, wiping it out in full view of their other comrades.
+Lothbrok therefore simply attacked the smaller army, wiping it out in full view of their other comrades.

 The French didn’t wish to deal with another conflict as they had more important worries to contend with, so Charles the Bald reportedly paid Ragnar’s fleets off with 7,000 livres of silver (around 2.5 tons).

-However, Frankish chronicles report that Lodbrok was defeated, with him and his men dying from disease, though Danish records state that he went on to pillage the Irish coast and began a settlement near Dublin, until his death in the mid-850s.
+However, Frankish chronicles report that Lothbrok was defeated, with him and his men dying from disease, though Danish records state that he went on to pillage the Irish coast and began a settlement near Dublin, until his death in the mid-850s.

 8. He was used as a form of propaganda